 The AHCA fund-raises for the Mabula Ground Hornbill Project and organisations that align with our vision to conserve African Hornbill species through fundraising and 501(c)(3) fiscal sponsorship.
 MGHP’s work aims to slow and reverse the decline of the Endangered Southern Ground-hornbill, through a multi-faceted approach addressing education, population monitoring, the mitigation of their most dangerous threats, facilitation of solutions to human-wildlife conflict, and a rearing and reintroduction program to bring the Southern Ground-hornbill back to its historic range.

 The Abyssinian Ground-hornbill Conservation project was founded in response to the lack of information on Abyssinian Ground-hornbills and the urgent need for their conservation due to habitat loss and wildlife trade.
-The project focuses on research and deploying mitigation strategies to halt their decline.
-The Mabula Ground Hornbill Project manages the Project in collaboration with the Kwame Nkrumah University of Science and Technology in Ghana.

 We would love to hear from you!